Episode 21: Break Up Your Lecture with These 5 'Unplugged' Teaching Strategies

 This episode is based on my book, 101 Unplugged Flipped and Active Learning Strategies which I wrote about 3 years ago after reflecting on a workshop I thought was a complete disaster.

 In this episode, I share:

 My story about what I thought was my worst lecture ever and how that experience inspired me to re-think how I design my lectures.

 3 reasons why you might want to consider stepping away from the technology for part of your lecture.

 - 5 unplugged strategies which I hope will inspire you to try these ideas in your own classes.

 Challenge yourself and your students to put away the phones, laptops, and tablets and connect with each other in a different way.
 You may find you connect with each other even more when you disconnect from the devices!

 - Get more unplugged strategies!
-Buy the book 101 Unplugged Flipped and Active Learning Strategies to Engage Students.
-Available in these formats:
+Buy the e-book 101 Unplugged Flipped and Active Learning Strategies to Engage Students.

 - Get your own We!
 Connect cards* (Get free shipping when you use the code lecturebreakers)

 - Listen to Chad Littlefield's episode about connecting with students.